department-of-veterans-affairs/vets-design-system-documentation/src/_about/accessibility/index.md

 intro-text: How to follow accessibility standards when using or contributing to the VA Design System (VADS)
 ---

-VA is here to serve Veterans of the United States military, and [approximately 40% have an identified disability](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/teams/vsa/accessibility/disability-statistics-veterans.md).
+VA is here to serve Veterans of the United States military, and [approximately 40% have an identified disability](https://www.statista.com/statistics/250316/us-veterans-by-disability-status/).

 Therefore, [accessibility is core to all design decisions]({{ site.baseurl }}/about/principles#usable-by-everyone) made in our Design System.
 All components must be tested before admission into the Design System, and all VA products must be tested before launch.

 ## Our holistic approach to accessibility

 The VA Design System provides accessible components, the guidance to implement these components, and the tools to customize and extend the design system accessibly.
+It was built on top of a fork of the U.S. Web Design System (USWDS), which prioritizes accessibility throughout.
+[Learn more about how USWDS practices accessibility.](https://designsystem.digital.gov/documentation/accessibility/)

-However, components don’t live in a vacuum.
+Components don’t live in a vacuum.
 As standalone elements, they can only be tested atomically.
 For a product to launch, you need to test holistically; you should review the product as a whole before launch.

 The surest way to make an accessible product is to “shift left,” or prioritize accessibility during an entire project’s lifecycle.